 Our search identified 98 studies, of which 23 met inclusion criteria for qualitative assessment.
 Of these, four papers (n=588 patients) assessed nNO in a cohort of patients suspected of PCD who eventually received either a positive or negative diagnosis, directly addressing the question (Table 3 and Supplementary Table 4).
 The other 19 papers were excluded from informing the recommendations but contributed to the narrative review (Supplementary Table 5).

 Marthin et al. measured nNO during breath hold, exhalation against resistance and tidal breathing.
 Sensitivity ranged from 0.92 (for breath hold) to 1.0 (oral exhalation against resistance) and specificity ranged from 0.80 (tidal breathing) to 0.96 (breath hold)[24].
 Leigh et al developed a threshold of 77nl/min using data from a PCD specialist centre and then trialled this cut-off in 155 consecutive patients at other sites.
 Comparing PCD positive to indeterminate patients provided a sensitivity of 0.99 and specificity of 0.75[25].
 Lower specificity was because the diagnostic protocol only included electron microscopy and genetics, thus missing a number of true PCD cases (‘indeterminate’ rather than PCD negative).
 Beydon et al reported a sensitivity of 0.91 and specificity of 0.86 for velum closure (cut-off 82nl/min) and 0.90 and 0.97 for tidal breathing (40nl/min; mean of 5 peaks)[22].
 Jackson et al used a cut-off of 30nl/min, and reported sensitivity of 0.91 and specificity of 0.96 to distinguish 34 PCD positive from 267 PCD negative patients[26].
 Further methodological details of these 4 studies are included in Supplementary Table 4.

+Overall confidence in this evidence is moderate mainly because diagnostic performance is not informative of downstream consequences of further clinical management

 Narrative review of additional evidence